When Your Future Is At Stake,

 The Right Result Is All That Matters

-Our lawyers at Brown, Suarez, Rios & Weinberg, P.A., have more than a decade of experience and knowledge and will fight aggressively for your case.
+Our lawyers at Brown, Suarez, Rios & Weinberg, P.A., have more than 15 years of experience and knowledge and will fight aggressively for your criminal defense case.

 To help explain the appeals and post-conviction process, here are some common questions we hear from clients.
-Of course, everyone’s circumstances are unique, so talk to one of our lawyers about your situation.
+Of course, everyone’s circumstances are unique, so talk to one of our lawyers at our primary office in Fort Myers about your situation.

 Q: What is an appeal?
 If my loved one has lost a trial, is an appeal like a second trial where the court can hear new evidence or mistakes from the first trial can be corrected?